Walking and Cycling on ANZAC Bridge

 Take your camera - there are some great artistic shots to be had.

-Looking over towards the Sydney harbour bridge you can see the old Glebe Island bridge It is permanently open although closed for sporting events such as the Sydney Marathon which now uses the old bridge instead of Anzac Bridge.
+Looking over towards the Sydney harbour bridge you can see the old Glebe Island bridge It is permanently open although closed for sporting events such as the Sydney Marathon which now uses the old bridge instead of ANZAC Bridge.
+(2009)

 The Australian Digger